songpoemHQ/songpoem.github.io/_pages/index.md

 ---
-seo_title: "Cloud Based Scalable Tech Solutions"
+seo_title: "Scale with Scalekrew's resources from India - Erlang, Elixir, Rust, go, React"
-title: "Scale Your Business with High-Performance, Customized Tech Solutions and AI"
+title: "Scale Your Crew with Scalekrew"
-description: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
-excerpt: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
+description: "We provide contract Software Developer resource that are hard to find.
+Well trained Resources from India and Africa."
+excerpt: "We provide contract based Software Engineers that are hard to find.
+Proficient in Erlang, Elixir, Rust, React js, React Rative, Ruby on Rails, SAP, Cloud"
 description_2: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
 keywords:
-  - scale
-  - scalable
+  - on-demand
   - platform
   - Artificial Intelligence
   - digital transformation
-  - tech-solutions
-  - startup
-  - customized-software
-  - network-effect
-  - atomic-network
   - bespoke-software
+  - Erlang
+  - Elixir
+  - Rust
+  - React Native
 layout: splash
 permalink: /
 date: 2022-06-11T11:48:41-04:00